pvtnator/SR1.20EN/README.md

 ### What's done
 - Main story (NPC texts in maps)
 - UI elements (Skills, items, menus, systems, enemies)
-- Most combat text (descriptions of skills and events in battle)
+- Combat text (descriptions of skills and events in battle)
-- Some character specific combat dialog
+- Character specific combat dialog (Bosses are edited, regular enemies are not)

 ### Work in progress
-- Character specific combat/map dialog (the .rb files in the talk folder)
+- Improving character specific combat/map dialog
-- Translating rarer UI elements and combat text
-- Succubus pronoun system
 - Making texts that are generated from multiple parts more fluent
-- Testing (there might still be bugs; inconsistent translations tend to cause bugs in how the game operates)
+- Testing (there might be bugs caused by the translation)
-- Ensure main story is translated correctly (some parts have been difficult to translate, fluent Japanese speaker could help)
+- Hunting down remaining untranslated parts
 - Modify save files to match translations

 ### Future